iodigital-com/io-technology/data/blog/explicit-resource-management-in-typescript-5.2.md

 }
 ```

-Here we’ve created an instance of `DisposableStack` right after opening the file; It has the defer method that accepts a callback function which is suitable for clean-up that will be invoked at the moment of disposing the clean-up object.
+Here we’ve created an instance of `DisposableStack` right after opening the file; It has the defer method that accepts a callback function which is suitable for clean-up that will be invoked at the moment of disposing the `cleanup` object.
 After the above code is compiled, the resulting JavaScript code will include a `finally` block.
-This `finally` block will call the callback function that was passed to the defer method.
+This `finally` block will call the callback function that was passed to the `defer` method.
 This ensures that the callback function is always executed, even if an error occurs in the try block.

 ### Async dispose method

 Sometimes for your **dispose** logic you might need to use asynchronous operations using `async/await`.
-In this case, you can simply use the await before the using keyword:
+In this case, you can simply use the `await` before the `using` keyword:

 ```typescript
 await using file = OpenFile('...');